 Then the females converged on Lord Balar.
-One had a chain in her hand and the other had two fighting sticks in each hand.
+One had a chain in her hand and the other had a fighting stick in each hand.

-Lord Balar was looking at the guard who was swinging the chain in her hand and was backing up when she took a few steps towards him.
+Lord Balar was looking at the guard who was swinging the chain in her hand and backed up when she took a few steps towards him.
 When he changed the position of his bamboo stick and tried to deflect the chain, the guard wrapped the chain around the bamboo stick and snatched it out of his hand.
-The other guard then attacked Lord Balar and tripped him; and while he was falling backwards, she put both sticks in one hand and took a curved short sword out of one of her sleeves and held it to his neck when he hit the ground.
+The other guard then attacked Lord Balar and tripped him.
+While he was falling backwards she put both sticks in one hand and took a curved short sword out of one of her sleeves and held it to his neck when he hit the ground.

 "You're dead Lord Balar," Lord Uri said from the balcony.

 Lady Lindra was standing next to Lord Uri and her father was standing next to his daughter.